Mylia92/HiGHSJavaWrapper/README.md

 The project relies on [SWIG](https://swig.org/) to generate the JNI classes to be able to communicate with the HiGHS shared library file, `libhighs.so`.

+Additional wrap functions can be added and help can be provided on demand.

+Some examples on how to use the wrapper are provided in `src/test/java/wrapper/model/examples`.

 ## Dependencies / Prerequisites

 ### HiGHS